About This Chapter

 22. Gonads: Definition & Function

-Learn what the gonads are and their functions.
+Learn what the gonads are and examine their functions.
 We will look into both the male and female gonads.
-You can take the test afterwards to test your understanding of these organs.
+You can take the quiz afterwards to test your understanding of these organs.

 23. Human Chorionic Gonadotropin (HCG): Side Effects & Definition

 HCG is a reproductive hormone.
 This lesson will discuss the basics of HCG, the importance of HCG and possible side effects of synthetic HCG used for treatment.
 Follow along.
 It will be gland!

 24. Endometrial Ablation: Procedure, Recovery & Side Effects

 Endometrial ablation is a medical procedures that helps women who suffer from abnormal uterine bleeding.
 The lesson below outlines what an ablation is, why it is done, basics about the procedure and the recovery and side effects of having the procedure done.

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.